Getting your Trinity Audio player ready... |

 Both scores and percentiles are important to business schools evaluating your GMAT performance.
 So, if you’re planning to take the GMAT, it’s a good idea to get acquainted with the new percentile rankings associated with the exam.

-Those percentile rankings indicate that the GMAT instituted on November 6, 2023, may be a tougher exam overall for test-takers.
+Those percentile rankings indicate that the GMAT version that debuted on November 6, 2023, may be a tougher exam overall for test takers.
 However, since limited real data exists, we must recognize that the recently published percentiles are somewhat inconclusive, since they are based on both real and projected data.

-Nevertheless, GMAC did use 5 years of recent testing data — a total of nearly 600,000 tests — to formulate the most recent percentile rankings.
-And that data would be quite meaningful, as all of the question types on the GMAT already appear on both the previous GMAT and the Executive Assessment.
+Nevertheless, GMAC did use 5 years of recent testing data — a total of nearly 550,000 tests — to formulate the most recent percentile rankings.
+And that data should be quite meaningful, as all of the question types on the current GMAT already appear on both the legacy GMAT and the Executive Assessment.

 Most importantly, keep in mind that current GMAT scores do not equate 1:1 to scores on the previous GMAT.
-So, for instance, while you needed to earn a 750 on the previous GMAT in order to rank in the 98th percentile, a score of 695 puts you in the 98th percentile for the post-2023 GMAT.
+So, for example, while you needed to earn a 750 on the previous GMAT to rank in the 98th percentile, a score of 705 puts you in the 98th percentile for the post-2023 GMAT.

 Frequently Asked Questions (FAQ)